In business, there are two types of assets. One depreciates, and the other amortizes:

 LivePlan calculates a straight-line depreciation based on the useful life you've set for your asset.

 For more detailed information about calculating useful life and depreciation in the United States, see this article from the Internal Revenue Service: A Brief Overview of Depreciation.
-If you are not located in the U.S., or you need additional detail about how to depreciate your long-term assets, we recommend contacting an accounting or tax expert in your area.
+If you are not located in the U.S. or would like more detail about depreciating your long-term assets, we recommend contacting an accounting or tax expert in your area.

 To set the useful life of a long-term asset, select the number of years from the pull-down menu: